VSI Archive Backup System for OpenVMS Installation Guide

 • $2$GGmx for Fibre Channel access

-If the jukebox is controlled by direct-connect SCSI (first option), the robot device must first be loaded on the system with one of the following DCL commands:
+If the jukebox is controlled by direct-connect SCSI, the robot device must first be loaded on the system with one of the following DCL commands:

 Alpha - $ MCR SYSMAN IO CONNECT GKxxx/NOADAPTER/DRIVER=SYS$GKDRIVER.EXE